Estimated reading time: 7 minutes

 There are a plethora of reasons to finish a college degree.
 You’ll likely make more money and, since more people than ever have degrees, you’ll have a greater number of opportunities.
 It is also true that college graduates also have a higher rate of homeownership.

 You’ll feel a lot better about yourself if you can finish your degree.
-Leaving something unfinished that cost so much and took so much time can be hard.
+Leaving something unfinished that costs so much and took so much time can be hard.
 Leaving a degree unfinished can haunt you and finishing it will relieve a lot of self-doubt and stress from your life.

 Many people don’t get to work in the field they study for.
 In this case, finishing a certification for a vocational trade may be better for you.
 The results are more immediate and the rewards are quickly measurable.